Rikvin Pte Ltd

 4 Things to Avoid when Creating a Job Ad in Singapore

-The Tripartite Alliance for Fair Employment Practices (TAFEP) has recently outlined what is and what is not acceptable when creating a job advertisement in Singapore.
-This comes on the back of an MOM announcement in late September that 10 companies have been rapped for posting discriminatory job ads.
+This comes from an MOM announcement in late September that 10 companies have been rapped for posting discriminatory job ads.

 1. Avoid Terms That Marginalize Singaporeans